-ClassPass Is Ringing In 2020 With A FREE Month Of Workouts
+You Can Still Score A Free Month Of ClassPass During This New Year's Sale

-New Year's resolutions may work for some, but we prefer to ascribe to the firm belief that you're already #goals just the way you are.
-However, we'll never pass up a good deal if we can get 'em, and ClassPass is following up their Black Friday deal with en even more epic sale to ring in 2020 with a bang.
+It's finally 2020, and you know what that means: Everyone's on their best behavior to keep up with New Year's resolutions (we ascribe to the firm belief that you're already #goals just the way you are), and gyms are hardcore thirsting after your business.
+Well, if you're looking to get out of your treadmill-and-elliptical rut, we've got a great deal for you.

-Here's what you need to know: From today, December 23, until the end of January 2020, you can get one free, full month (!!) with any new signup — a major upgrade from the two-week free trial that usually comes with a new membership.
+ClassPass is getting a seriously #fit start to 2020 with an epic sale that is truly too good to pass up.
+Here's what you need to know: From December 23, until the end of this month, you can get one free, full month (!!) with any new signup — a major upgrade from the two-week free trial that usually comes with a new membership.
 And just a refresher: ClassPass is available in tons of cities worldwide, so chances are that wherever you're reading this from, there are plenty of participating studios near you.

 Advertisement